MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ## Dashboard filters

-Filters on each dashboard let you view information for support cases for a specific time period.
+Filters on each dashboard let you view support-case information for a specific time period.

    > [!div class="mx-imgBorder"]
    > ![Dashboard filters](media/analytics-3.png)